Paul Korver

 Paul Korver (born November 18, 1971) is an American entrepreneur, filmmaker, and producer, who currently resides in Los Angeles.
-With early turns as an actor in his twenties, in 2002 he returned to his early love of cinematography, founding Fifty Foot Films and later Cinelicious.
+After working as an actor in his twenties, in 2002 he turned to cinematography, founding Fifty Foot Films and later Cinelicious.

 Early life

 Paul Korver was born November 18, 1971, in Hartville, Ohio to Gig and Marilyn Korver.
 Paul moved to Bellevue, Washington when he was five and moved to Pleasanton, California when he was 12.
 He graduated from Amador Valley High School and University of California, Los Angeles with a Bachelor of Science degree in 1997.

 Acting career

 Korver played Officer Peter Roulette in the CHiPs reunion movie in 1998.
 He played Christopher Hughes II on the long-running soap opera As the World Turns from September 1999 to March 2001, shot in New York.
 Korver replaced Ben Jorgenson as Christopher Hughes II in 1999.
 When Korver departed in 2001, Alan White took over his spot as Chris Hughes.
 Korver played Lieutenant Peyton Styles in the 2001 movie The Painting.
 Korver played Casey Whitehouse in the Legally Blonde 2003 TV movie.
 He played Rodger in Dog Gone Love in 2004.